marianamartsy/HappeningsCo-party-planning/README.md

 - Bootstrap: The project utilizes the Bootstrap framework for responsive design and styling.
 - Google Fonts - for the selection of font styles.
+- Google Maps - for the interactive maps and location services.
 - Pixabay - for providing royalty-free images used in the project.
 - Feathericons - open source icons